GSEU Professional Development Awards Program

 Stony Brook University is pleased to announce the availability of funds for the Professional Development Awards Program provided for and funded Agreement between the State of New York and CWA1104/GSEU.
 This program provides funding for professional development activities that help eligible teaching and graduate assistants develop their full professional potential or prepare them for advancement.
 If you are a member of the Graduate Student Employees Union (GSEU) and have participated in a professional development activity and would like to learn more, please refer to the complete program description below, including information on eligibility and application procedures.

-Please direct all questions to GSEU representative Andrew Dobbyn at firstname.lastname@example.org and/or Karen Wishnia at email@example.com as the Graduate School staff is unable to field procedural questions.
-Applications must be submitted to firstname.lastname@example.org.
+Please direct all questions to GSEU representative Andrew Dobbyn at firstname.lastname@example.org as the Graduate School staff is unable to field procedural questions.
+Applications must be submitted to email@example.com.

-Please note: Graduate Students on the Research Foundation payroll are ineligible for this Program, but can explore the RF Professional Development Fund.
-Regardless of employment status, graduate students might also consider some of the funding opportunities available through the Graduate Student Organization (GSO).
+Please note: Graduate Students on the Research Foundation payroll are ineligible for this Program.
+However, regardless of employment status, graduate students might also consider some of the funding opportunities available through the Graduate Student Organization (GSO).
 The Resource Access Project (RAP) provides travel grants (up to $500/fiscal year) and the Distinguished Travel Award is another funding possibility.
 More information can be found here.

 The Professional Development Program funds:

-- Provide an individual award of up to $1,000 for each period, subject to the Professional Development Program Guidelines and the New York State Comptroller's Rules and Regulations and limitations contained therein.
+- Provide an individual award of up to $1,000* for the period, subject to the Professional Development Program Guidelines and the New York State Comptroller’s Rules and Regulations and limitations contained therein.

 - research (basic, applied, or historical)